NegassaB/Axeereraa/README.md

 ## Missing features

 ## Used libraries
-* [flexmark-java](https://github.com/vsch/flexmark-java) for prarsing the markdown.
+* [flexmark-java](https://github.com/vsch/flexmark-java) for parsing the markdown.
 * Intellij's own ```forms_rt.jar``` for processing the generated form element.

 ## Issues
 * [task list is not being displayed properly](https://github.com/NegassaB/Axeereraa/issues/1)

-Any suggestion, critism, improvement or guidance will be much appreciated and thanked.
+Any suggestion, criticism, improvement or guidance will be much appreciated and thanked.